Fossil Tracks and Other Trace Fossils Falsify Flood Geology

 6. Tracksite ecology.
 At some track sites we see evidence of entire ecosystems, with a variety of invertebrate and vertebrate tracks found together, and predator/prey species interacting.

 7. Geological distributions of tracks.
 Numerous terrestrial vertebrate tracksites are known from the Permian period onward.
 They also correspond well with body fossils, meaning that each period of geologic time features characteristic animals as well as corresponding track types.
-For example, dinosaur tracks occur in all three periods of the Mesozic era, but not in stratagraphically higher or lower strata.
+For example, dinosaur tracks occur in all three periods of the Mesozoic era, but not in stratigraphically higher or lower strata.
 Large mammal tracks occur in the Paleocene and more recent periods, but not earlier.
 Pterosaurs (flying reptile) bones and tracks only appear in Mesozoic rocks.
 There is no reason why this should be the case in a Flood Geology framework.

 Vertebrate Burrows and Dens